 - It is critical to have several hides in the enclosure for large colonies.
 The larger the colony the more hides are necessary.
 Spontaneous territory fighting can occur ranging from excessive vocalization to fighting to the point of severe injury or death.

 - Breeding will naturally occur in a colony setting so one must be intentional in having a breeding plan that includes introducing new bloodlines and for selling excess offspring.

 Cage and Equipment Requirements

-- I use a 10 gallon glass aquarium with a water bottle, water bottle hanger, bedding, two ceramic crocks for food, and a tight fitting lid.
-A tight fitting lid is a must because dormice are escape artists.
+- For starter cages I use a 10-gallon glass aquarium with a water bottle, water bottle hanger, bedding, a ceramic crock for food, and a tight-fitting lid.
+A tight-fitting lid is a must because dormice are escape artists.